jimrobinson/kvbench/README.md

 OVERVIEW

-kvbench is a simple benchmarking tool to evaluate the read performance of a key/value store while writes are being applied parallel.
+kvbench is a simple benchmarking tool to evaluate the read performance of a key/value store while writes are being applied in parallel.

 DETAILS: